Alternate Job Titles: Information Technology Procurement Manager, IT Acquisitions Manager, IT Procurement Manager, Manager of IT Procurement

 reports, job and employee pricing, and other powerful

 This chart describes the expected percentage of people who perform the job of IT Procurement Manager that make less than that salary.
 For example 50% of the people who perform the job of IT Procurement Manager are expected to make less than the median.

 Manages activities in the information technology procurement function.
 Ensures products and services are purchased in the most cost- and time-efficient manner.
 Evaluates contracts and vendors; makes final decisions regarding suppliers.
 May serve as a mediator during disputes between vendors and IT staff.
-Requires a bachelor's degree in area of specialty and at least 7 years of experience in the field or in a related area.
-Familiar with a variety of the field's concepts, practices, and procedures.
-Relies on extensive experience and judgment to plan and accomplish goals.
-Leads and directs the work of others.
-A wide degree of creativity and latitude is expected.
+Requires a bachelor's degree in area of specialty.
 Typically reports to a head of a unit/department.
+Typically manages through subordinate managers and professionals in larger groups of moderate complexity.
+Provides input to strategic decisions that affect the functional area of responsibility.
+May give input into developing the budget.
+Capable of resolving escalated issues arising from operations and requiring coordination with other departments.
+Typically requires 3+ years of managerial experience.
 View full job description